Octavius-Dante/Arthelais/ex_27/Readme.md

 </br></br>

 > [!IMPORTANT]
-> Entity type is a structure of entity set
+> Entity type is a structure of entity set (aka) structure of business data

 </br></br>